amandamoore14/DiceGame/README.md

 If you roll snake eyes, you lose all your points.

 To install:
 Download the TwoDicePigInstall folder and run the TwoDicePig.jar file inside this folder.
+You will also need to have Java installed on your computer: http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html